Societatea-Hermes/hermes-on-kubernetes/terraform/README.md

-This folder contains terraform scripts for deploying the Hermes infrastructure.
-We currently only support Azure, but this can be used as a reference when moving to other cloud providers.
+This folder contains terraform scripts for deploying the Kubernetes Hermes infrastructure and the Vaultwarden password manager.
+We currently only support Azure for the Kubernetes setup, and GCP for the password manager, but these files can be used as a reference when moving to other cloud providers.

-How to use:

-1.
-2.
-3.
-4.